JulianDuggan/ctopdf/README.md

 Some things that can go wrong / that you could want to know:

  1- If you get an error like "Failed to set table", try manually entering "putpdf clear" 3 times from the stata command line.
 I don't know why this works, but it sometimes does.

- 2- Make sure to use forward slashes (/) when specifying files, not backwards slashes (\)

- 3- If you have questions or value labels of more than 2045 characters, they will be truncated.
+ 2- Make sure to use forward slashes (/) when specifying files, not backwards slashes (\) 3- If you have questions or value labels of more than 2045 characters, they will be truncated.
 	Characters like $, }, {, and " will also be removed from all strings.
  4- Disabled questions will not be included in the pdf.

- 5- This function will clear all of your global macros

- 6- You try to do the merge option without having installed PDFTK (right now, only Windows is supported).
+ 5- This function will clear all of your global macros 6- You try to do the merge option without having installed PDFTK (right now, only Windows is supported).
  7- You don't have ssc packages mmerge and egenmore installed.
 Specify the packages option.
  8- specify the DIRECTORY of the saving location, not the file name (so "C:/Users/me/Desktop" not "C:/Users/me/Desktop/survey.pdf")
+ 9- If you specify merge, other files in your save directory that begin with the word "part" will get deleted.
+I should probably just prevent this.

  To get the merge option working, install PDFTK: https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/

+  */